 When your package arrives:

 We will notify you when we are about to ship your order and you will also receive notification when it is shipped and due for delivery.
-As soon as your box arrives open and check all contents, if any of the roots are dry you could spray lightly with a hose, but we have found that plants will have enough moisture for about a week with our method of shipping.
+As soon as your box arrives open and check all contents, if any of the roots are dry you could immerse in water for 10 minutes, but we have found that plants will have enough moisture for about a week with our method of shipping.
 Its best to have your planting site prepared before your plants arrive, so you can plant them immediately into the ground.
 Dig the hole for your plant about 3 to 4 times wider that the root size so it will have nice loose soil that is weed free to settle into.
 If your soil is poor you could add some compost, seaweed powder or organic fertiliser to the loosened soil under where you are planting.
 Generally we find that medicinal plants do not require much feeding.
 After planting, water them for the first few days and for a week if there is no rain.
 If you are going to grow your plants on in pots, have the pots and compost ready.
 We would recommend planting plants that were bought in 9cm pots into pots about 2 to 3 Litre in size so they will have plenty of room to grow.
 Plants purchased in 2 litre pots would do best planted in 3-5 litre pots, but if youre tight for space a 2 Litre pot will do.
 We recommend Living Green or Klassmann organic potting compost which most organic centres will stock and come in a peat free option.

 Be kind to your roots!

 Before we pack plants we tease out the roots of some large plants and remove some of the soil, most of you plants will come with a pot.
 This means that the plants are ready for planting when they arrive.
 Plants grow better when the roots have been loosened from its pot shape, if you plant your plant without loosening the root ball your roots may struggle to outgrow this shape.
 If you are growing plants for root harvesting this is very important.